 The Regulation isn’t just about written details, like names and addresses; it applies to any information that can identify someone.

 That includes pictures and videos, which is why you should be careful about the way you use CCTV.

-Let’s take a look at the steps you should follow to ensure your video surveillance methods are GDPR-compliant.
+Let’s take a look at the relationship between the GDPR and CCTV footage, and the steps you should follow to ensure your video surveillance methods are GDPR-compliant.

 Transparency is a core principle of the GDPR.

-You must tell people when you’re collecting their personal information to give them the opportunity to exercise their data subject rights.
+You must tell people when you’re collecting their personal information to allow them to exercise their data subject rights.

 These rights enable individuals to access the personal data organisations store on them and to challenge the way their information is used.

 You can make sure people are aware you’re recording them by posting signs that say CCTV is in operation.